Jean-Paul Rodrigue (2017), New York:

 retailer, the end consumer, all of whom represent particular

 interests.
-Compared with traditional freight transport systems,
+Compared with conventional freight transport systems,

 the evolution of supply chain management and the emergence